-When going through organisational restructures or other major changes in the workplace, it’s common for there to be some chaos.
-If frustration is due to temporary events like this, then hopefully it will pass.
+When going through team restructures or other major changes in the workplace, it’s common for there to be some chaos.
+If frustration is from temporary events like this, hopefully it will pass.

-Is the source of frustration within the person’s control?
+2. Is the frustration within the person’s control?

-Many people become frustrated due to factors outside their control.
-It may be how the organisation functions or how other people interact.
-Perhaps there are some cultural aspects that are difficult to handle.
+Many people become frustrated from factors outside their control.
+It may be how your team works or how other people act.
 In these cases, it is unlikely that the frustration will reduce in the short term.

-Is the source of frustration personal or systemic?
+3. Is the frustration personal or part of the team?

 It’s worth understanding whether the frustration is specific to a single person, or has the potential to affect the entire team.
-If it is a systemic problem, failing to resolve it could see your team walking out the door.
+If it is a team problem, failing to resolve it could see your people walking out the door.

-If frustration is due to conditions specific to the team, you may be able to change things.
-The real question is, are you willing to make changes to accommodate frustrated employees?
+If frustration is due to conditions in your team, you may be able to change things.
+The real question is, are you willing to make changes to suit frustrated people?

 Be honest with frustrated team members

 Be honest when discussing issues with frustrated people.
-Frustration often builds and can result in dysfunctional behaviour.
+Frustration often builds and can result in bad behaviour.
 As such, you should try to address problems as soon as possible.

-However, some frustrations cannot be dealt with by changing external factors.
-Sometimes, the employee needs to adjust their attitude to handle the situation.
-Alternatively, other organisations, roles or teams may be a better fit for them.
-There is no point pretending that frustration will solve itself, as this rarely happens.
+However, some frustrations cannot be dealt with by changing the team.
+Sometimes, the person needs to change their attitude to handle the situation.
+Alternatively, other companies, roles or teams may be a better fit for them.

-This is why a candid, honest conversation may be necessary to address the problem.
+This is why a candid, honest conversation may be necessary to solve the problem.
 Many leaders keep team members waiting, pretending that they will solve issues to reduce frustration in the team.
-The unfortunate reality is that frustrating workplace conditions aren’t always in our control.

 The worst thing you can do to a team member is to give them a false promise of change.
 This keeps them in your team for longer, but may result in frustration levels rising further.
 Eventually, you will lose credibility as they realise you don’t mean what you say.